 It’s important to note that the white card Construction Induction Training Card is accepted in every state and territory across Australia.

-NSW, VIC, QLD white cards – online during COVID
+NSW, VIC, QLD white cards – virtual classroom

-Express Online Training has been permitted to provide white card online courses during the COVID pandemic to a number of states that don’t usually allow the white card to be offered online.
-This includes the White Card NSW, White Card VIC, and White Card QLD.
-With these Express Online Training white card courses, you can complete the qualification at home and at your own pace.
+Express Online Training has been approved to provide white card by virtual classroom to states such as White Card NSW, White Card VIC, and White Card QLD.
+With these Express Online Training white card courses, you can complete the course in the comfort of your own home.

 WA & TAS white cards – online at any time

 We provide online options at any time for the White Card WA and White Card TAS.
 Like all of our online courses, our online white cards can be completed at your own pace, using your computer, tablet, or smartphone.
-We can provide you with a same-day certificate, and don’t ask for Statutory Declaration forms.
+We can provide you with a certificate issued same day you pass, and don’t ask for Statutory Declaration forms.
 We also provide 7-day, locally-based support, allowing you to get your questions answered quickly.

 SA, NT, ACT, white cards – face-to-face learning